JAYBORICHA07/FCC-MongoDB-and-Mongoose/README.md

-# FCC-MongoDB-and-Mongoose
+# This file contains FCC MongoDB and Mongoose Module

-This repository contains MongoDB and Mongoose module of freeCodeCamp
+This is the boilerplate for the MongoDB and Mongoose lessons.
+Instructions for completing these lessons start at https://www.freecodecamp.org/learn/apis-and-microservices/mongodb-and-mongoose/